keybase/client/packaging/linux/README.md

 KEYBASE_DRY_RUN=1 in the environment.
 Be very careful not to typo that variable.
 You should see "This build+push is a DRY RUN." after all the git fetches in the build output, if you did this right.

+== Making changes ==

+The most common change is bumping the version of Go we're using.
+Do that in the Dockerfile in this directory.
+Whenenever you make changes that affect the docker image, you also need to bump its version number in docker_build.sh.
+Look for the line that looks like this:

+    image=keybase_packaging_v16

+Increment that number, so that everyone who's running these builds automatically rebuilds the docker image with your change.